vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/labelling-annotation/README.md

 ## 2. Use VIA software to annotate videos.
 2.1 Open the [VIA software](https://www.robots.ox.ac.uk/~vgg/software/via/app/via_video_annotator.html) in your favorite internet nativator (tested in firefox-92.0 (64-bit) in Ubuntu20.04).
-2.2 Open json files which is located at:
+2.2 Open json files are saved in this repository and are located at:
 ```
 :~/vital-us/echocardiography/datasets/labelling-annotation/json_files$ ls -lR
 .:
 total 4
 -rw-rw-r-- 1 mx19 mx19 981 Oct  6 18:51 via_project_06Oct2021_18h51m11s.json
 ```
-**NOTE** you can bookmark the path of your files to have a quicker accessiblity.
+**NOTE** you can bookmark the path of your files in 'nautiulus', file browsers, to have a quicker accessiblity to the files.

 2.3.
 Select paths of video files and verify annotations.
 ![figure](figures/file-not-found.png)

-**NOTE** you can bookmark the path of your files to have a quicker accessiblity.
+**NOTE** you can bookmark the path of your files in 'nautiulus', file browsers, to have a quicker accessiblity to the files.

 2.4 Verify annotations
-Scroll in the time line of the video to verify the annotation.
+With your mouse scroll the time line of the video to verify annotation(s).
 ![figure](figures/verification-of-annotation.png)

 2.5 Save annotations in json files and only leave two json files (last most updates files).
-**NOTE** you can bookmark the path of your files to have a quicker accessiblity.
+**NOTE** you can bookmark the path of your files in 'nautiulus', file browsers, to have a quicker accessiblity to the files.

 ## References
 * [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/)